 Tilak Healthcare, which raised $2.7 million.
 This French startup develops video games intended to diagnose chronic diseases.

-These companies, along with many other funded digital interventions, are working to improve patient outcomes and make healthcare more patient-centered and accessible.
+These healthcare information technology companies, along with many other funded digital interventions, are working to improve patient outcomes and make healthcare more patient-centered and accessible.

 The intersection of medicine and information technology is inevitable as more healthcare providers and patients go mobile.
-Steady growth is expected in the global mHealth solutions market.
+Steady growth is expected in the global mHealth solutions market and many will want to invest in mhealth solutions or build an effective medical mobile app.

 mHealth works to redesign healthcare, providing healthcare practitioners and organisations with the opportunity to deliver high quality care based on evidence and real-time data.
 Undoubtedly, mHealth is a niche for further funding that is estimated to develop and grow at a rapid pace as more hospitals and care providers become willing to perform their duties safely and effectively with the help of health information technology.